JmanuelPar/Discoteca/README.md

 *******************

-The purpose of the app is to be able to constitute, visualize and record its collection of musical media (CD, vinyl, cassette) in its mobile phone and/or Google Drive.</br>
+The purpose of the app is to be able to constitute, visualize and record its collection of musical media (CD, vinyl, cassette) in its mobile phone and make/restore back up from Google Drive.</br>

 --- General principle --- <br/>
 A musical media can have a barcode <br/>